palfrey/potboiler/Readme.md

 - Create table
   - Update key. "table" is "\_config", "key" is table name.
 It's a LWW table, with "[item]" being {"crdt": "[crdt]"} "[crdt]" being only "LWW" current.
 Other info for the config table is ignored. e.g `curl -vL http://localhost:8001/kv/_config/test -d "{\"op\": \"set\", \"change\": \"{\"crdt\": \"LWW\"}\"}"`

+### Pigtail

+Pigtail is a task queue implementation.
+Best docs for it at the moment are the example worker and provider in pigtail/example